How to Get a Baltimore County Police Report

 If you are in a car accident in Baltimore County, you need to get the police report.
-Your lawyer will get if for you but if you do not have an attorney, you will need to get it yourself.
-We tell you how to do it and what the police report really means for your auto accident claim.Police Reports in Car Accidents Generate Important Evidence
+Your lawyer will get it for you.
+But if you do not have an attorney, you need to get it yourself.
+On this page, our lawyers tell you how to do it and what the police report means for your auto accident claim.Police Reports in Car Accidents Generate Important Evidence

 When it comes to police accident reports, the level of detail and information included in both the narrative and diagram sections are really hit or miss.
 This is particularly true in Baltimore County.
 Sometimes, there may only be very minimal details of what happened or supporting evidence in the accident report.
 This is particularly common for comparatively minor accidents.
 The police report is still critical, however, even when details are limited.
 Whenever you are injured in a car accident and the police respond, there is going to be some type of accident report filed.
-In order to pursue a claim or lawsuit, you or lawyer is going to need to get a hold of the accident report.
+To pursue a claim or lawsuit, you or lawyer is going to need to get the police accident report.

 Information and Records Management Unit, Records Requests